Healthy Homes Assessment Parkvale

 Parkvale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Parkvale and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory in all Parkvale and New Zealand rental homes where it’s reasonably practicable to install.

-• Private landlords and property managers are required to make sure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed , or altered Tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes